 The Saviour Empath feels an overriding need to save the world.
 They wish to right the wrongs, heal the sick, tend to the injured, and ensure that injustices are overturned.
 It is this desire which is at the very heart of the Saviour Empath.

 The Saviour Empath is often someone who subscribes to a belief system (whether it is organized religion, karma, paganism, or similar) although the absence of such a belief does not discount the person as being a Saviour Empath, a reliance on a belief system is a hallmark of the Saviour Empath.

 How does this manifest with regard to each school of empath?

-the Saviour Standard Empath regards it as imperative that he or she comes to the aid of people.
-They will donate to charity, help out voluntary organisations and are giving of their time.
-With regard to the narcissist, this manifests as adopting a sympathetic and compassionate approach to the unusual behaviours (when the empath is not aware they are ensnared by a narcissist) of the narcissist.
+The Saviour Standard Empath regards it as imperative that he or she comes to the aid of people.
+They will donate to charity, help out voluntary organizations, and are giving of their time.
+With regard to the narcissist, this manifests as adopting a sympathetic and compassionate approach to the unusual behaviors (when the empath is not aware they are ensnared by a narcissist) of the narcissist.

-Accordingly, they regard the narcissist as a ‘good’ person (supported by the narcissist’s illusory behaviour during the golden period) and therefore when devaluation occurs they will ascribe the behaviour to arising from a third party event rather than seeing it as the behaviour of the narcissist at work.
+Accordingly, they regard the narcissist as a ‘good’ person (supported by the narcissist’s illusory behavior during the golden period), and therefore when devaluation occurs they will ascribe the behavior to arising from a third party event rather than seeing it as the behavior of the narcissist at work.

 The Standard Empath wants to assist the narcissist and does so by trying to understand and offer solutions linked to the aberrant behavior that is being witnessed.
 The Saviour Standard Empath whilst wanting to save the narcissist from whatever terrible third party event or influence that is causing the behavior (for example, is the narcissist struggling at work, is he stressed, has he got problems with money or drink?).